demitri/DMFlaskTemplate/README.md

 Copying the template
 --------------------

-Make a copy of the directory and rename every instance of "myapplication" to the name of your application.
+Make a copy of this repository and run:

-TODO: write a Python script to prompt the user for a new name and do this automatically.
+bash rename_this_app.sh NEW_NAME

+to change filenames, paths, and statements inside from myapplication to a new name of your choice.

 Run the application in debug mode
 ---------------------------------